 Call for medical assistance (911) right away if:

 - The person is having a severe allergic reaction.
 Do not wait to see if the reaction is getting worse.

 - The person has a history of severe allergic reactions (check for a medical ID tag).

-- Avoid triggers such as foods and medications that have caused an allergic reaction in the past.
+- Avoid triggers such as foods and medicines that have caused an allergic reaction in the past.
 Ask detailed questions about ingredients when you are eating away from home.
 Carefully check ingredient labels.

-- Persons who have had serious allergic reactions should wear a medical ID tag and carry emergency medications (such as a chewable form of Chlor-Trimeton and injectable epinephrine or a bee sting kit) according to your health care provider's instructions.
+- People who have had serious allergic reactions should wear a medical ID tag and carry emergency medicines, such as a chewable form of chlorpheniramine (Chlor-Trimeton), and injectable epinephrine or a bee sting kit, according to your provider's instructions.

 Stuart I. Henochowicz, MD, FACP, Associate Clinical Professor of Medicine, Division of Allergy, Immunology, and Rheumatology, Georgetown University Medical School, Washington, DC.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.